-To upload an image for a single model, find that model in the Models panel and choose the Upload Model Image icon next to the model name.
+To upload an image for a single model, find that model in the Models panel and select the menu dots next to the model name.
+Then, select Upload Model Image.
 In the file selector box that appears, navigate on your machine to the image file you want to upload for that model.
 Choose Open to upload it.

 You can also upload model images in bulk.

 First, use the following instructions to set the image file names before uploading.
 This enables Azure Digital Twins Explorer to automatically assign the images to the correct models after upload.

 - Start with the model ID value (for example,

 - Replace instances of ":" with "_" (the example becomes

 - Replace instances of ";" with "-" (the example becomes

 - Make sure the file has an image extension (the example becomes something like

 If you try to upload an image that does not map to any existing model using the criteria above, the image will not be uploaded or stored.